As an Amazon Associate, I earn from qualifying purchases, at no extra cost to you.

 Ironing Board Introduction

-An ironing board is a very necessary household item.
+An ironing board is a very necessary household item, that you can’t really live without.

 The creation of ironing boards eliminated the need for ironing clothes on beds, tables or any hard surface you could find around the house.